My Teen Refuses To Eat Dinner. What Do I Do?

 • Don’t show panic, anger, or desperation

-The eating disorder feeds off emotional intensity.
-Calm consistency weakens it.
+The eating disorder ramps up with emotional intensity.
+Aim for calm consistency instead.

 When this is a sign you need more support

-If dinner refusals are happening regularly, or meals feel like a nightly battle in your home, this is a sign your family needs more structured support around meals.
+If dinner refusals are happening regularly, or meals feel like a nightly battle in your home, this may indicate that your family needs more structured support around meals for a period of time.

 Most parents are trying to manage this alone without ever being shown how to do it.
 Meal support is a skill, and you shouldn’t have to figure it out by trial and error.